Man o' War: 1920: Three-year-old season

 Riddle decided early on to restrict Man o' War to races within his own age division, in large part because the most valuable races in the country were restricted to three-year-olds.
-He decided not to enter Man o' War in the Kentucky Derby because it was run only a few days before his preferred target, the Preakness Stakes, which was held close to the Riddle farm where Man o' War had spent the winter.
+He decided not to enter him in the Kentucky Derby because it was run only a few days before his preferred target, the Preakness Stakes, which was held close to the Riddle farm where Man o' War had spent the winter.
 Riddle also did not like racing in Kentucky and believed it was too early in the year for a young horse to go a mile and a quarter.
-Thus, Man o' War did not have a chance to complete what would later be known as the U.S. Triple Crown of Thoroughbred Racing, consisting of the Kentucky Derby, Preakness and Belmont Stakes.
+Thus, Man o' War did not have a chance to complete what later became known as the U.S. Triple Crown of Thoroughbred Racing, consisting of the Kentucky Derby, Preakness Stakes, and Belmont Stakes.
 The previous year, Sir Barton had won the three races, which gained in prestige and importance 10 years later when Gallant Fox accomplished the same feat under a great deal of media attention.

 Instead, Man o' War made his three-year-old debut on May 18 in the Preakness Stakes, then run at a distance of 1 1/8 miles.
 Despite the long layoff and never having raced beyond 6 furlong, he went off as the 4-5 favorite in a field of nine horses that included his old rival Upset, who had finished second in the Derby.
-Man o' War broke alertly and took the lead within the first 10 yards, then established a two length lead down the backstretch while under restraint.
+Man o' War broke alertly and took the lead within the first 10 yards, then established a two-length lead down the backstretch while under restraint.
 As they rounded the final turn, Upset started to close ground so Kummer loosened his grip.
 Man o' War responded by again pulling away, completing the opening mile in what would have been a new Pimlico track record of 1:383/5.
-Eased in the final furlong, Man o' War won by 1 1/2 lengths over Upset in a final time of 1:513/5.
+Eased in the final furlong, he won by 1 1/2 lengths over Upset in a final time of 1:513/5.

-The horse was then returned to his home base at Belmont Park where a crowd of 25,000 turned out to watch him in the Withers Stakes on May 29.
-He was sent off at "generous" odds of 1-7 against only two rivals: Wildair, winner of the Metropolitan Handicap who was at odds of 6-1, and the overmatched David Harum at 30-1.
+The horse was then returned to his home base at Belmont Park, where a crowd of 25,000 turned out to watch him in the Withers Stakes on May 29.
+He was sent off at "generous" odds of 1–7 against two rivals: Wildair, winner of the Metropolitan Handicap who was at odds of 6–1, and the overmatched David Harum at 30–1.
 Man o' War again seized the early lead, completing the first quarter-mile in :23 3/5 while tugging at the bit.
 When Wildair tried to close ground around the turn, Kummer briefly released his hold and Man o' War opened up his lead again.
-Eased in the final sixteenth of a mile, Man o' War still won by two lengths while setting an American race record of 1:354/5 for the mile.
+Eased in the final sixteenth of a mile, he won by two lengths while setting an American race record of 1:354/5 for the mile.